M-o-a-T/moat-hardware/README.rst

 give to somebody else, you're required to make the schematics, layouts, design files, and source code of the resulting product available.

-Developing these devices is not cheap.
+Developing these devices takes time and money.
 Thus, while using all or part of this achive commercially is OK, their creators hereby humbly ask for adequate financial remuneration if you use any of these files for monetary gain.
 Thank you.